Aiamjay/CS5010-Assignments/README.md

 3. Passed the whole test of handin.
 4. Abstracted these two classes to AbstracParser class to structure code.
 5. Need better improvement.

+[Sept.
+25]
+1. Completed the assignment3, with most parts of tests.
+2. need to check the style of code.